The Elephant Riders: Background

-The album has some of the band's live staples on it and has a different musical angle from the previous work.
-There is some very noticeable trombone on some tracks, which is keeping with the band's preference to alter their previous musical 'style' somewhat each album.
-They have the Stoner Rock efforts that the previous album had started to create, but stay true to their original Post-Hardcore, Punk Rock & Hard Rock N Roll roots as well, and continues with some Funk metal undertones.
-It also contains some more mellow songs as well.

-It is an album that has a hidden track (one of three different ones) on the end of the song "The Dragonfly", and quite a few unreleased songs from the era (that are heavily bootlegged).
-Each print of the album has a different hidden track but you cannot tell from the album cover itself which one it is.
-The Japanese version has all three as separate tracks.
+The album has a hidden track after the song "The Dragonfly".
+Each print of the album has one of three different hidden tracks.
+The Japanese version has all three hidden tracks.

-As of 2015, The Elephant Riders is out-of-print by Columbia Records and when asked about a possible reissue in 2012, vocalist Neil Fallon stated it was unlikely any time soon, saying:

-"...maybe in the distant future [it] will revert to us, just because the terms of the contract will expire, but that’s not on our to-do list, because trying to talk to Sony’s lawyers is like launching a spacecraft."
+The Elephant Riders is out-of-print.
+When asked about a possible reissue in 2012, vocalist Neil Fallon stated it was unlikely any time soon: "...maybe in the distant future [it] will revert to us, just because the terms of the contract will expire, but that’s not on our to-do list, because trying to talk to Sony’s lawyers is like launching a spacecraft."